Nobelj/GenAI/README.md

 streamlit run streamlit.py
 ```

-Note: Ollama models must need to be pulled and loaded loaclly on your machine to work!
-Since we are using free services, the APIs may reach their limits and no furthere generation may be allowed.
-If this persists, please wait 24hrs for the API limits to renew.
+Note: Ollama models must need to be pulled and loaded locally on your machine to work!
+Since we are using free services, the APIs may reach their limits, and no further generation may be allowed.
+If this persists, please wait 24 hours for the API limits to renew.

 ## Contributing